Early Childhood Education diploma

 Why study Early Childhood Education (ECE)?

 The first five years of a child’s life are the most formative and highly important to their development.
 The needs of preschool children, which once received little attention from educators and society, have now become a top priority.
-You’ve always loved kids and think a career working with young children is ideal for you.
-This field can be a fun way to earn a living.
+If you’ve always loved kids and think a career working with young children is ideal for you, this field can be a fun way to earn a living.

 What type of career can I expect?